BIPOC & AAPI STATEMENT

 Artaria stands in support of all Black, Indigenous, Persons of Color, Asian American, and Pacific Island people.
 All persons should enjoy equality, dignity, peace, and every opportunity and privilege to follow their dreams, regardless of skin color, origin, economic status, gender, gender identity, sexual orientation, or religion.
 As we shift our actions to reflect our intention, we align ourselves with the statement of the Black Lives Matter movement and commit to “embody and practice justice, liberation, and peace in our engagements with one another.”

-As performers and teachers of classical music, we acknowledge that there have been many barriers to access in the world of classical music for Black, Indigenous, People of Color, and Asian American and Pacific Islanders as students and audience members.
-Going forward, we will be more inclusive in giving voice to important and valuable compositions of the past as well as new works of living composers.
+We acknowledge that we have underperformed and undertaught the chamber music of Black, Indigenous, People of Color, and Asian American and Pacific Islanders.
+Going forward, we commit to being more inclusive in giving voice to important and valuable compositions of all past and living composers.